Aivi001/Real-time-sentiment-analysis-of-tweets-using-Seq2Seq-and-Trasformer-model/README.md

 GloVe embeddings.
 Encoder layer- Bidirectional GRU, embedding.

-Attention layer- Hierarchical attention network.
+Attention layer- Hierarchical attention network (on colab)

 The attention layer consists of feeding vectors of hidden states into a learning function which is a feed-forward neural network that produces a probability vector.
 This is used along with the weighted average of the hidden layer vectors to compute the context vector for this attention-based model.